PhaserEditor2D/phaser3-chains/README.md

 ![Search chains to add objects](guide-images/search-1.png)

-If you scroll down you will see a lot of lines extracted from the official Phaser examples:
+If you scroll down a bit, you will see a lot of lines extracted from the official Phaser examples:

 ![Search chains to add objects in examples](guide-images/search-2.png).

+This means, your query is used to search on the Phaser API and the Phaser examples at the same time.
+Phaser provides a lot of examples and every major feature is showcase in one or more of them.